hardenedlinux/hardenedlinux.github.io/_posts/2016-01-10-hardening-your-desktop-linux-mint-with-grsec.markdown

 /usr/bin/pulseaudio;m
 </pre>

- I( and other members of Hardenedlinux community) have tested some popular applications.
-If you find some applications won't work correctly caused by PaX/Grsecurity, you can write your own config( plz let us know) or just file a bug by our github.
+The very limited number of applications on Linut Mint GNU/Linux have been tested by us( I and other members of Hardenedlinux community).
+If you find some applications won't work correctly caused by PaX flags, you can write your own config( plz let us know) or just file a bug by our [github repo](https://github.com/hardenedlinux/hardenedlinux_profiles).

 ##--[ 3.
 Kernel tuning